PX4/PX4-Devguide/en/simulation/simulation-in-hardware.md

 ## Setting up the Display

 The simulated quadrotor can be displayed in [jMAVSim](https://github.com/PX4/jMAVSim).
-For that, start by [installing](https://github.com/PX4/jMAVSim#installation) the last jMAVSim version.
+For that, start by [installing](https://github.com/PX4/jMAVSim#installation) the latest jMAVSim version.
 Then,
 1. Plug the autopilot hardware to the computer.
 The airframe should be configured as **SIH Quadcopter X**.
 1. Close QGroundControl (or any ground control station).